grncdr/web-pockets/why.md

 });
 ```

 We assume that the "loadSession" middleware will attach a `session` property to the request.
 But what's "cookieParser" doing in there?
-I guess it's necessary so we can load the session data based on a special cookie value, so we need to make sure it's always included before `loadSession`.
-All of our middleware essentially share 1 global bag of variables (`request`), and need to be called in the right order for things to work, doesn't sound very composable to me.
+We can _guess_ that it's necessary so we can load the session data based on a special cookie value, so we need to make sure it's always included before `loadSession`.
+All of our middleware essentially share 1 global bag of variables (`request`), and need to be called in the right order for things to work.
+Doesn't sound very composable to me.

 This implicit coupling makes not only the "high-level" organization of an app unnecessarily difficult to understand, it also complicates the individual pieces of application logic.
 For example, here's a _minimal_ implementation of "loadSession":